Arrivals and Networking

 From producers to artists, arts managers to designers, history has led us to believe that deep creativity and especially ‘genius’ is the preserve of men – but what about women’s creative force?
 We talk to a panel of artists and industry experts at all stages of their career about straight up sexism, trusting your intuition, putting women’s stories centre stage and addressing the structural imbalance in the arts.
 Chaired by Gillian Moore, Head of Music at Southbank Centre.
-Speakers include Tea Uglow, Creative Director of Google's Creative Lab in Sydney, Harriet Vine, Co-Founder and Creative Director, Tatty Devine and Sabrina Mahfouz, playwright, poet and screenwriter.
+Speakers include Tea Uglow, Creative Director of Google's Creative Lab in Sydney, Harriet Vine, Co-Founder and Creative Director, Tatty Devine; Sabrina Mahfouz, playwright, poet and screenwriter and Manjit Thapp, illustrator.

 Agents of Change: looking to the future of the creative industries

 Gender equality is a matter of social justice, and there’s also a hard economic case for the creative industries to diversify their workforces.
 But more than that, the arts are where we make stories, and it’s vital we explore whose story is being told and by whom.
 We close the Creative Industries Day by hearing from Vanessa Kingori MBE, Publishing Director at British Vogue, Vicky Featherstone, Artistic Director at the Royal Court and Francesca Martinez, comedian, writer and actor.